scalerflux/riscv-myth-workshop/Day1/README.md

-Hi there

-this was done on arm ubuntu running on Mac via UTM, since there no preloaded vdi image for arm machines you can follwo the below steps to match the workshop(credit- Claude)
+This was done on arm ubuntu running on Mac via UTM, since there no preloaded vdi image for arm machines you can follwo the below steps to match the workshop(credit- Claude)

 set up RISC-V GCC(there are 2-3 other options as well, but this the only one that worked for me
 ~~~